 For when you are in cardiac arrest and not breathing, you can specify the more specific Do-Not-Resuscitate (DNR) order described below.

 POLSTs are usually printed on bright-colored paper to be easily spotted.
 Some states specify the color so EMTs know what to look for.

 The POLST should specify what life-saving or resuscitation measures, if any, may be used by responding healthcare providers if you are seriously ill, under what circumstances, and whether or not you want to go to a hospital or be put in an Intensive Care Unit (ICU).
 You should also express your wishes about life-sustaining treatments if you are at risk of dying with little to no hope of recovery.
 Measures you should think about include:

 You can state your preference about other aspects of care such as not drawing blood, comfort care only, no transfers to acute care facilities, or no vital signs.

 For information about programs in individual states see the National POLST Paradigm Program Designations website.

 This is similar to the POLST, but only applies if you are found unresponsive without breathing and/or heartbeat.
 Like a POLST, you can include the DNR order in your living will and it must be signed by you and your physician, may be restricted to when you’re terminally ill or extremely elderly and frail, and mentally are capable of making such a request.
 In some states you may need witnesses or a notary.

 Check the laws in your state.
-Although it is always a good idea to print them on bright-colored paper, some states may require specific color forms.
+Although it is always a good idea to print DNR orders on bright-colored paper to be easily spotter, some states may require specific color forms so EMTs know what to look for.
 Many states require that any at-home deaths be reported to the authorities via a service such as 911 or the police.

 DNR order forms